About the Test

 - Neurologic disorders

-Large fluctuations in ionized calcium can cause the heart to slow down or to beat too rapidly, can cause muscles to go into spasm (tetany), and can cause confusion or even coma.
-In those who are critically ill, it can be extremely important to monitor the ionized calcium level in order to be able to treat and prevent serious complications.
+Large fluctuations in ionized calcium can cause: the heart to slow down or beat too rapidly, muscles to go into spasm (tetany), and confusion or even coma.
+In those who are critically ill, it can be extremely important to monitor the ionized calcium level to treat and prevent serious complications.

-A blood calcium test is often ordered when a person undergoes a general medical examination.
-It is typically included in the comprehensive metabolic panel (CMP) and the basic metabolic panel (BMP), two sets of tests that may be used during an initial evaluation or as part of a routine health screening.
+A blood calcium test is often ordered when you undergo a general medical examination.
+It is typically included in the CMP and the BMP, two sets of tests that may be used during an initial evaluation or as part of a routine health screening.

-Many people do not have symptoms of high or low calcium until their levels are very out of range.
-A healthcare practitioner may order a calcium test when someone has:
+Many people do not have high or low calcium symptoms until their levels are very out of range.
+A health care practitioner may order a calcium test when you have: